Tuesday, 12 February 2019

 The salient features of this temple are….

-The walls and interiors are less ornamented but contains usual architectural features.
-The main doorway has usual shaiva dwarapalakas on either sides.
-Inside the navrang, there are five niches once had different God statues like Ganesha, Saptamatrika, Surya, Kumara Vishnu.
+The walls and interiors are less ornamented but contain the usual architectural features.
+The main doorway has the usual Shaiva dwarapalakas on either side.
+Inside the navrang, five niches once had different God statues like Ganesha, Saptamatrika, Surya, Kumara Vishnu.
 Now kept outside.
 It is believed that this temple was built during Hoysala King Narasimha-III.

 INSCRIPTIONS